Cheapest Way To Do Disney World On A Budget

 Authorized Disney Travel Agents

 Hiring a travel agent may be your best bet if it’s your first trip to Disney.
-Not only will they know the best times to go, but they can do all the planning for you based on your budget.
+Not only will they know the best times to go, but they can also do all the planning for you based on your budget.
 The best part?
 It doesn’t cost you anything to hire a Disney travel agent.
 They actually get paid a commission directly from Disney.
 Search Google or ask for recommendations in popular Disney forums to find an authorized Disney travel agent.
-They are a wealth of information, and the members are incredibly helpful.
+They have a wealth of information, and the members are incredibly helpful.
 My favorites are DISboards, WDWMagic, and TouringPlans.

 Traveling To Disney World